 Anna Ewins, Ph.D.

 Anna Ewins is co-founder of Ewins & Winby.
-For the past twenty years she has led the design and implementation of strategic organizational change and transformation initiatives.
-Her clients have included Chevron, British Petroleum, Blue Shield of California, California State Automobile Association, Allied Signal/Bendix, Sun Microsystems and Stanford University.
+For the past twenty-five years she has led the design and implementation of strategic organizational change and transformation initiatives and served as a leadership coach in companies across a wide range of industries.
+Her clients have included Blue Shield of California, British Petroleum, Chevron, Consulting Psychologists Press, HealthNet, Hewlett Foundation, Hewlett Packard, Medtronic, Novartis, Sun Microsystems, Stanford University and University of California Office of the President.

-She has been an adjunct professor, most recently with JFK University and the California School of Professional Psychology, for Ph.D. and MBA courses on organizational behavior, culture change and transformation.
-She has also served as faculty for professional development courses such as Stanford University's Continuing Education program.
-Anna has been an editor for two professional journals and is a published author in the fields of organizational psychology and microbial genetics.
+Anna currently teaches on UC Berkeley's Extension Leadership & Management Certificate Program and on their Corporate & Professional program, offering an Intensive in Change Management.
+She has been an adjunct professor with JFK University and Alliant University for Masters and PhD courses on organizational behavior, culture change and transformation and served as faculty for professional development courses such as Stanford University's Continuing Education program.
+Anna has also been an editor for two professional journals and is a published author in the fields of organizational psychology and microbial genetics.

-Anna Ewins formal education includes a Ph.D. in Psychology (Organizational) from Saybrook Institute, a Post Graduate Diploma in Career Counseling from Kent College, an M.Phil. in Microbial Genetics from London University, and a B.Sc. in Life Sciences from Aberdeen University.
+Anna's formal education includes a Ph.D. in Psychology (organizational focus) from Saybrook Institute, a Post Graduate Diploma in Career Counseling from Kent College, an M.Phil. in Microbial Genetics from London University, and a B.Sc. in Life Sciences from Aberdeen University.
+She is a Board Certified Coach, Center for Credentialing & Education.

 Mary Morison Winby, Ph.D

 Before joining Hewlett Packard, Mary was Associate Director of several federally-funded research programs at Stanford University, which resulted in policy recommendations at the State level, and articles for refereed journals.
-She has worked at the Stanford Graduate School of Business with MBA students developing their interpersonal and leadership skills in one of the most popular elected courses.
-She is currently working at the GBS as a facilitator supporting a program called Women in Management.
+She has worked at the Stanford Graduate School of Business with MBA students developing their interpersonal and leadership skills in one of the most popular elective courses and as a facilitator supporting a program called Women in Management.

 Mary received her Masters and Ph.D. in Education from Stanford University, and a Masters in Organization Development from Pepperdine University.
-She was full time faculty at San Jose State University, where she taught graduate courses and supervised Masters students.
-While at HP, she was adjunct faculty at the University of San Francisco teaching organization behavior and organization development graduate courses.
+She was full time faculty at San Jose State University, where she taught graduate courses and supervised Masters research-projects.
+She was adjunct faculty at the University of San Francisco teaching organization behavior and organization development graduate courses.